 - Thomas Richard "Tommy" Connors (left): looking very dapper with a short back-and-sides haircut; sporting a jacket over shorts; a detachable-style collar with a bow tie; knee socks and lace-up ankle boots.

-- George Thomas Connors Jnr. (middle): youthful George, named exactly after his father, wearing a short-pants suit; long socks with turnovers / garters; and high lace-up boots.
+- George Thomas Connors Jnr. (middle): youthful George, named after his father, wearing a short-pants suit; long socks with turnovers / garters; and high lace-up boots.

-- Colin Vincent Connors (right): cool and confident with fuller, swept hair; a suit with a soft detachable collar and necktie; and lace-up boots.
+- Colin Vincent Connors (right): looking cool and confident with fuller, swept hair; a suit with a soft detachable collar and necktie; and lace-up boots.

 Dating the Photograph